pryv/config-template-pryv.io/pryv.io/cluster/delete-user.md

 ## Summary

-In this document, we present a tool which allows to delete Pryv.io users;
+In this document, we present a tool which allows to delete Pryv.io users:
 **pryv-cli delete-user**.

 This deletion command is meant to run on a Pryv.io 'core' machine, and has the effect of removing all user data, namely:

   - MongoDB collections (accesses, events, streams, followedSlices, profile, user)
   - Attachments and previews files